BolajiAyodeji/Blogposts/cjvvei43q0011e4s131vmolae.md

 #### Objects with nested properties are not actually frozen

-Well, `Object.freeze()` is a bit shallow, you will need to apply it on nested objects to protect them recursively.
+Well, `Object.freeze()` is a bit shallow; you will need to apply it on nested objects to protect them recursively.

 ```
 const user = {